jvikstrom/katacoda-scenarios/k8s-chaos-engineering/step6.md

 time_zone = "Europe/Stockholm"
 ```

-Let's update the config (this command below creates a config map object yaml and pipes it into the kubectl replace command):

 Let's update the config, first let's replace the config definition in our .toml:
 ```
 echo '[kubemonkey]